Schea Cotton: Professional career

-After retiring from playing, Cotton became a basketball trainer with his own academy, as well as a coach in Los Angeles for Millikan High School and Belmont Shore in AAU.
+After retiring from playing, Cotton became a basketball trainer with his own academy, as well as a coach in the Los Angeles area for Millikan High School and Belmont Shore in AAU.
 In 2016, he premiered his documentary, Manchild: The Schea Cotton Story, which covers his rise as a high school sensation and the letdown of not reaching the NBA.

 Player profile

 Entering high school, Cotton's physical maturity provided him the size, speed, and power to dominate his opponents.
 "He is a kid in a man's body," said Toby Bailey, who faced a freshman Cotton in the Southern Section Division I-A semifinals in 1994.
 As a sophomore, Cotton was described by the Chicago Tribune as "already a complete player with upper-body strength of a college senior."
 However, he did not undergo a second growth spurt.
 As he grew older, his strength and size were no longer an advantage like they were in high school.
 Cotton became too short to be a forward, but was not quick enough to defend guards.
 His jump shot and ball-handling ability were suspect by NBA standards.
 "I never thought he could play," said NBA scout Marty Blake.